top of page

 The Somers Land Trust (SLT) is a 501 (c) (3) non-profit organization dedicated to preserving open space in the town of Somers, NY.
 We use a variety of approaches to protect the natural and historic landscape of the town we love:

-• Managing land: SLT is the Somers Town board-designated steward for Angle Fly Preserve.
+• Managing land: For over 17 years, SLT was the Somers Town board-designated steward for Angle Fly Preserve.
+In 2023, that responsibility transitioned back to the town.

 • Conservation easements: Together with the Westchester Land Trust, SLT is party to a number of conservation easements on properties in Somers.
 SLT also worked with municipal and non-profit partners to preserve Stuart's Farm as agricultural land forever